 When deciding on any gym equipment, there are a few factors to weigh to determine which is the “best”, and that is going to vary from person to person.
 You’ll want to think about your specific needs, but we recommend factoring in the price, the materials used, and the overall strength of the bar.

 If tensile strength and overall weight capacity is your deciding factor, we also suggest going with the Gunner.
 It has a rating that is 35,000 PSI higher than the stainless steel Ohio, and the overall weight capacity is nearly 250 pounds higher, as well.
 Now, in terms of grip, we have to give the Ohio the nod since it gave us the best grip, and we never felt it was compromised throughout our workouts.
-The Gunner has a decent grip, but some people might need to invest in some lifting chalk, or maybe even gloves to achieve the same grip you would get on the Ohio.
+The Gunner has a decent grip, but some people might need to invest in some lifting chalk to achieve the same grip you would get on the Ohio.
 Another popular accessory is lifting straps, since they provide a little extra grip, as well as padding around your wrists.

 When it really comes down to it, both of these barbells are about as versatile as they come, and either one could really help you go a long way in your fitness journey.
 They can both be used for a variety of workouts (from the clean & jerk to a deadlift), and handle each lift with ease.
-Since these two barbells are pretty different, you’ll be better off focusing on the pros and cons of each to find the best fit — including which one best matches your current goals, where you plan on heading during your fitness journey, and of course, your budget.
+But since these two barbells are pretty different, you’ll be better off focusing on the pros and cons of each to find the best fit — including which one best matches your current goals, where you plan on heading during your fitness journey, and of course, your budget.

 Is a Stainless Steel Barbell That Superior to a Zinc Barbell?